 A cardiac loop recorder is a device used to diagnose heart rhythm problems, such as a fast or irregular heartbeat.
 It is implanted in your left chest or armpit, just under the skin.
 The device records a pattern of your heart's rhythm, called an EKG.
-Your device records automatic EKGs, depending on how your caregiver programs it.
+Your device records automatic EKGs, depending on how your healthcare provider programs it.
 You may also receive a handheld controller.
 You press a button on the controller when you have symptoms, such as dizziness or lightheadedness.
 The device will record an EKG at that moment.
-The recording can help your caregiver see if your symptoms may be caused by heart rhythm problems.
-Your caregiver will remove the device after it has collected enough data.
+The recording can help your healthcare provider see if your symptoms may be caused by heart rhythm problems.
+Your healthcare provider will remove the device after it has collected enough data.
 You may need the device for up to 3 years.
 The procedure to remove the device is similar to the procedure used to implant it.

 HOW TO PREPARE:

 The week before your procedure: